Conformalised data synthesis: Conformal Prediction background

 \subsection{The conformal framework}

-Conformal Prediction is a foundational confidence framework that measures the uncertainty of individual model predictions.
-Based on hypothesis testing, the confidence measures are statistically supported to a user-specified significance level.
-Under minimal exchangeability assumptions, this \emph{validity property} guarantees that prediction mistakes are made up to a maximum error rate $\epsilon$~\cite{Angelopoulos2021}.
+Conformal Prediction (CP) is a highly versatile confidence framework that acts as a wrapper to any underlying point prediction model~\cite{Zhang2021}.
+Based on hypothesis testing, CP's uncertainty measures for individual predictions are statistically supported to a user-selected significance level.
+This section focuses on conformal classification because of its relevance to the proposed synthesis algorithm.
+Interested readers are referred to~\cite{Johansson2014} for conformal regression.

-Conformal Prediction acts as a wrapper to any underlying point prediction model, making it a highly versatile confidence solution~\cite{Zhang2021}.
-To achieve the validity property, the model's point predictions are transformed into a \emph{prediction set} $\Gamma$ including all plausible labels $y \in \mathbf{Y}$.
+Under minimal exchangeability assumptions, the conformal validity property guarantees that prediction mistakes are made up to a maximum error rate~\cite{Angelopoulos2021}.
+To achieve this strong guarantee, an underlying model's point predictions are transformed into a prediction set $\Gamma$ including all plausible labels $y \in \mathbf{Y}$.
 Label inclusion is driven by the significance-level $\epsilon$, making the prediction sets $\epsilon$-dependent~\cite{Messoudi2020}.
 An error is defined as a prediction set missing a sample's true label $y^*$.
 Due to the hypothesis testing background, the probability of a mistake being made on each sample $i$ is capped at $\epsilon$, subject to statistical fluctuations (\Cref{eq:validity}).
 By the law of large numbers, the overall probability of an error occurring approaches $\epsilon$ with increasing predictions, while the individual error probability is unchanged~\cite{Zhan2020}:

+Originally designed for an online setting, transductive CP requires retraining the conformal model for every new test sample.
+Therefore, an inductive variant (ICP) was proposed to remove the need for leave-one-out retraining~\cite{Papadopoulos08}.
+However, similar to the original approach, the guarantees are valid over all predictions but not necessarily per class.
+For example, `difficult' samples belonging to a minority class may average higher error rates than `easier' samples~\cite{Ashby2022a}.
+Therefore, the Mondrian variant (MICP) builds on ICP to address this challenge by extending the guarantees to label-conditional validity~\cite{Lofstrom2015}:

+Due to its unique combination of advantages, the following section describes the MICP method of prediction set construction.